 - Issuing a National Police Certificate

-This police check online can be done for individuals in NSW, QLD, VIC, TAS, CBR, SA, WA and NT.
+This Nationally Coordinated Criminal History Check can be done for individuals in NSW, QLD, VIC, TAS, CBR, SA, WA and NT.

 You police check results will come back with either disclosable court outcomes or no disclosable court outcomes.

 Listen to the podcast

 In May 2017, InfoTrack and Lawyers Weekly conducted a survey and roundtable to gain insight into current pre-employment screening practices.

 Listen to the podcast of the roundtable below to see why there's a critical need for wider implementation of police and reference checks.

 Who we service

 As an HR team, you play a vital role in acting as a gatekeeper to your company and it’s important that you know who you’re hiring.

 Conducting police checks on potential employees helps to reduce risk of theft, fraud and other criminal activity that could have a serious impact on your organisation.

 As of June 2013, all jurisdictions in Australia have some form of child-related employment pre-screening legislation.
 These laws make it mandatory for individuals employed in certain occupations to meet specific screening requirements.